28 of the Most Beautiful New Zealand Beaches

 Suggested by A Backpackers Tale

 Raglan is a great place to take a break traveling New Zealand from a road trip or bus tour of New Zealand.
-The lazy seaside town is quiet and the volcanic beaches beautiful.
+This lazy New Zealand seaside town is quiet and the volcanic NZ beaches are beautiful.

 21. Queenstown Bay Beach

 Suggested by A Lovely Planet

 Queenstown is the adrenaline capital of New Zealand (if not the world), with every extreme sport you can imagine on offer.
 It’s also home to the beautiful Queenstown Bay Beach.

 Situated on the stunning Lake Wakatipu, it’s a small sandy NZ beach, but perfectly situated to admire the incredible mountains surrounding Queenstown.